slatedocs/slate/source/includes/_role_categories.md

 }
 ```

-This endpoint update an role category and return it
+This endpoint updates a role category and return it

 ### HTTP Request